elinscott/ase_koopmans/doc/ase/calculators/openmx.rst

   calc = OpenMX(scf_criterion = 1e-6, scf_energycutoff = 150, ...)

 energy_cutoff is correspond to ``scf_energycutoff``.
 But it is written in standard format.
-More standard paramters are specified in calculators/openmx/parameter.py.
+More standard parameters are specified in calculators/openmx/parameter.py.
 Bool keywords have boolean format, True or False.
 This will be translated On or Off when writing input file.
 For example,